stevensouza/automon/README.md

 its subpackages (..) using your monitoring or tracing tool of choice.
 ![Automon](https://github.com/stevensouza/automon/blob/master/docs/automon_bridge.png)
-(Note: see the [AspectJ tutorial](https://github.com/stevensouza/automon/blob/master/docs/aspectj-tutorial.md) for more information on how AspectJ pointcuts work).
+(Note: see the [AspectJ tutorial](https://github.com/stevensouza/automon/blob/master/docs/aspectj-tutorial.md) for more information on how AspectJ pointcuts work)

 ## Why Automon?